 Do not loosen the screws of the sensor housing as otherwise the degree of protection guaranteed by Endress+Hauser no longer applies.

-The sensor Promag S can also be supplied with IP 68 rating (permanent immersion in water to a depth of 3 meters).
+• The sensor can be supplied with IP 68 rating (permanent immersion in water to a depth of 3 meters (10 ft)).
 In this case the transmitter must be installed remote from the sensor.

 4.7 Post-connection check